Hot Days on the Overlander Way

 The stretch from Cloncurry to Charters Towers came with a warning label: bring patience and a sense of humour.
 We set off down the Overlander Way under a sun that felt personal, the kind that follows you across the sky.
 Temperatures hit 41°C, and even the horizon seemed to shimmer in protest.

 We stopped for morning tea in Julia Creek, but the famous artesian baths didn’t tempt us.
-Forty dollars for a $45 soak, or an Instagram photo, felt a bit rich for a couple of road-weary travellers.
+Forty dollars for a 45-minute soak, or an Instagram photo, felt a bit rich for a couple of road-weary travellers.
 So we stretched our legs, enjoyed morning tea at the local cafe, and pressed on, laughing that maybe we were turning into tight arses after all.
 We did check out the RV camp just out of town, but the heat and Neil’s perpetual fear of snakes saw us continue down the road.

 By the time we rolled into Richmond, the heat was still relentless.
 We parked by the lake and called it home for two nights, spending most of our time doing very little, just trying to stay cool.
 Kronosaurus Korner looked interesting, but forty dollars a head was again enough to send us back to the lake (and Neil to the pub) with a cold drink.
 We might be becoming frugal, but the shade and a swim felt just as rewarding.